ryantam626/window-rice/steps.md

 ## Install kmonad

 I require this for keyboard remapping that I am familiar with.
-Alternative might be AutoHotkey which I am not 100% sure will fit my need.

-(TODO: Confirm this can act as komorebi's invoker so one less software needs to be vetted)
+Alternative might be [kanata](https://github.com/jtroo/kanata), in fact it might be better since it can intercept Window+L according to its author.
+(TODO: test this)

 Unfortunately have to build ourselves for version 0.4.2+ which contains a fix for key repeat in Windows.